|

 divided into King-side and Queen-side

-squares, see figs. 8 and 9.
+squares, see fig. 10.
 Numbers are used

 for the ranks but each player starts